youngsaver/predicting_dropouts/contributor_guide/contributor_guide.md

 <br />

 This will open a page that allows you to name your repository and control its privacy settings.

+- Please keep the name short and separate words with an underscore.
+For example, one repository name may be: `opensdp_grad_rate_analysis`.
+- Make sure the repository is set to "Public."
+In the interest of transparency and usability, OpenSDP is committed to making resources that are open-source.
+Since the repository will be made public, please do not share sensitive information within your code or supporting documents, particularly private student data.
-**NOTE: Not sure which naming, read.me, and sharing conventions we want** Do NOT check the box "Initialize this repository with a README."
+- Do NOT check the box "Initialize this repository with a README."
 The repository will eventually have a README file, but that will come later in the process.

 Next, you will import the basic OpenSDP files that are present in all OpenSDP R projects and analyses.
 These files will allow you to authentically mimic the OpenSDP methods, functions, outputs, and styles in your analyses.